Overview

 A full reproduction with code similar to the above can be found here:

-Express 3.x Arbitrary Cookie Injection Reproduction
+Express 3.x Arbitrary Cookie Injection POC

 Credits